Southern Line (Thailand): History

-The Railway was forced to relinquish the metre gauge line, already built under its direction from Bangkok Thonburi to Phetchaburi to the Southern State Railway.
-This was not only technically reasonable, because it provided a uniform administration for each of the two gauges operated by the state, but also a political balancing act of the Thailand, which until 1917 was neutral in the First World War.
+The railway was forced to relinquish the metre gauge line, already built under its direction from Bangkok Thonburi to Phetchaburi to the Southern State Railway.
+This was not only technically reasonable, because it provided a uniform administration for each of the two gauges operated by the state, but also a political balancing act of Thailand, which until 1917 was neutral in the First World War.
 The northern RRD worked under the German director Karl Bethgen, the southern under the British Henry Gittens, whose countries of origin were now enemies of the war.

 After Thailand's entry into the war on the British and French sides on July 22, 1917, the connection of the Malay and the Thai railway network received high priority.
 Initially, it was planned to establish the connection via the east coast of Malaysia following route.
 The construction progress of the track in Malaysia was slow.
 So the authorities decided to establish a connection with the Malay West Railway.
 This was put into operation in 1918.
 The route over the eastern border crossing Sungai Kolok could only go into operation on 1 November 1921.

 Construction started in December 1922 of the Rama VI Bridge (สะพานพระราม 6) over the Chao Phraya River during the reign of Rama VI.
 Opened on 1 January 1927 it linked the Northern and Eastern rail lines with the Southern railway and allowed Southern Railway trains to operate into Bangkok Hua Lamphong railway station.

 The original Thon Buri railway station was destroyed in the air raids in 1945.
 After World War II, General Philbul Songkhram had the Thon Buri Station Building rebuilt in the original style.

 In 2003, the terminus of the line westward to the previous station Bangkok Noi, was relocated and the vacated railway area was utilised for the extension of Siriraj Hospital.
 The Bangkok Noi station reverted to the name Thon Buri railway station.

 In 2015, the Siriraj Phimukhsthan Museum was opened in what was the original Thon Buri railway station.

+On 15 December 2023, the double-track section opened between Ban Khu Bua and Saphli.
+On 13 August, the double-track section opened between Nakhon Pathom and Chumphon.